 This objection is mistaken in its assumption that once a majority of the Supreme Court has made a decision, the Constitution provides no means for citizens and politicians to challenge and eventually overturn the decision.
 This is false, because, as Hamilton indicated in The Federalist (Number 78), any careful reading of the Constitution shows that the judiciary is "the weakest of the three departments of power," and that it has "neither FORCE nor WILL, but merely judgment."
 That is to say, the Court can exercise its judgment and try to persuade citizens and politicians that its judgment is correct; but it cannot prevail against the hostile opinions of a persistent majority working its will through the political process set up by the Constitution.

 If Obergefell is a deeply unpopular Supreme Court opinion, as the dissenters in the case suggest, then it can be overturned constitutionally in many ways.
 The Senate can impeach Justice Kennedy.
 Or the President and the Senate can look for the first opportunity to appoint new justices pledged to overturn Obergefell.
 Or the Congress can deny the appellate jurisdiction of the Supreme Court in cases involving same-sex marriage.
+Or the Congress can pass legislation to overturn the Court's interpretation of the 14th Amendment, because Section 5 of that amendment gives Congress the "power to enforce, by appropriate legislation, the provisions of this article."
 Or the Constitution can be amended to state that same-sex marriage is not a constitutional right.
 Or the other branches of government can refuse to enforce the Court's decision.
 If none of these means are employed to overturn the Court's opinion, that will show that the great majority of the people are not intensely and persistently opposed to the opinion.
 In fact, the majority in Obergefell waited until this year to issue this decision, because they were waiting for public opinion to shift in the direction of supporting same-sex marriage.